Spring plunger

-A spring plunger or detent spring is a spring-loaded mechanical part used for indexing, positioning, and securing of objects, as well as for making objects possible to disassemble in normal use without losing parts.
+A spring plunger or detent spring is a spring-loaded mechanical part to ease indexing, positioning, securing, and disassembling of objects without losing parts.
 The spring force keeps the pin in position during normal use.

 Typically, it is a machine part consisting of a hollow cylinder with an internal compression spring acting on a pin.
 The pin may, for example, be shaped as a rod with either a cylindrical or rounded tip (broadly categorized as a spring plunger), or a spring-loaded ball (ball plunger) if the spring acts against a ball.

 Manufacture

 Spring plungers can be supplied as a complete unit that is mounted into the workpiece by screwing into threads, or in a pluggable version that is pressed into the workpiece.
 The sleeve is usually made of free machining steel.

 Alternatively, it can be made directly into the workpiece by drilling and tapping a hole, then inserting a pin (or ball), spring, and finally a set screw.

-The spring force is dimensioned for the intended use.
+The spring force is tuned for the intended use.
 In spring plungers with a screw, the spring pressure can be adjustable within a certain working range.

 Different plungers may require different tools for installation, such as a hex key, socket wrench, or flathead screwdriver.
 Blind hole mounting variants may have tool slots on the same side as the pin.